andrxu/pi/README.md

 ---------------------

 1. Download and install mosquitto from http://mosquitto.org/download/
-2. Start the Mosquitto Broker service (from services.msc)
+2. Start the "Mosquitto Broker" service (from services.msc)

 Use the command line tools to test the service
 ---------------------